 Under the new rules, it is hard to estimate the number of UK citizens and settled residents who do not earn enough to sponsor someone on a family visa.
 Most available income data in the UK include only gross income from earnings, that is, remuneration from salaried employment – while the threshold can be met through a combination of different sources of income, such as self-employment, property rental, dividends, pension, and cash savings.
 In addition, these data provide information on all UK residents, including those who may not be eligible to bring someone on the family visa due to having a temporary migration status, such as a work or study visa.

 Table 1 provides information on the percentage of people living in the UK who are employees and do not earn enough to meet the income threshold, according to different sources of income data and the policy phase.
-Although these data sources calculate income in different ways and have different reference dates, they all estimate that between 70% and 74% of the UK’s employed adult population would be unable to sponsor a family member, based on their salaries alone, under the £38,700 rule.
-Around 50% would not meet the first threshold of £29,000, and around 60% would fail to meet the second threshold of £34,500.
+Although these data sources calculate income in different ways and have different reference dates, they all estimate that between 50% and 57% of the UK’s employed adult population would be unable to sponsor a family member, based on their salaries alone, under the £29,000 rule.
 The percentages will be higher if people who do not work are included.

 Table 1